Upgrading DMC DB to Newer PostgreSQL Versions

 Prerequisites

-Upgrading a dedicated PostgreSQL 10 cluster or host to a dedicated PostgreSQL 13 cluster or host
+Upgrading a dedicated old PostgreSQL cluster or host to a dedicated new PostgreSQL cluster or host

 1. Stop all services by running the following command: